Saint George in devotions, traditions and prayers: Worldwide devotions and statues

 By the late fifteenth century, as Portuguese ships sailed the seas, symbols of Saint George began to appear in new territories, with Diogo Cão placing a pillar dedicated to the saint at the opening of the River Congo in 1484.
 In the sixteenth century the Portuguese spread devotions to Saint George in South America, and today the saint remains popular in places such as Brazil.

 In 1620, as the ship Mayflower sailed from England to what would later become the United States, it flew the flag of Saint George, the patron saint of England.
 Over the next three centuries, pilgrims from Europe brought with them devotions to Saint George, and a large number churches were dedicated to him in the United States.
 Among them is St. George's United Methodist Church in Philadelphia, which dates to 1784 and is the oldest Methodist church still in use in the United States.
 To date, St. George, Staten Island, commemorates the story of Saint George and the Dragon every April.

 Devotions and churches dedicated to Saint George continued to spread to other continents.
 St. George's Cathedral, Perth, Australia, dates to 1888, St. George's Cathedral, Cape Town, South Africa, to 1901 and Saint George's Church, Singapore, to 1910.

+Due to the Christian influence on Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and Saint Elijah.
+Thus, in all the villages inhabited by Druzes and Christians in central Mount Lebanon a Christian church or Druze maqam is dedicated to either one of them.
+According to scholar Ray Jabre Mouawad the Druzes appreciated the two saints for their bravery: Saint George because he confronted the dragon and Saint Elijah because he competed with the pagan priests of Baal and won over them.
+In both cases the explanations provided by Christians is that Druzes were attracted to warrior saints that resemble their own militarized society.

+The reverence for Saint George, who is often identified with Al-Khidr, is deeply integrated into various aspects of Druze culture and religious practices.
+He is seen as a guardian of the Druze community and a symbol of their enduring faith and resilience.
+Additionally, Saint George is regarded as a protector and healer in Druze tradition.
+The story of Saint George slaying the dragon is interpreted allegorically, representing the triumph of good over evil and the protection of the faithful from harm.